See the Online Menu of related Mannheimer articles

-The bottom boxes presents a slight problem, as the pink box "Other Museums" should have gotten a much larger chunk of the Mannheimer Treasure, but in fact only got some crumbs.
+The bottom two boxes presents a slight problem, as the pink box "Other Museums" should have gotten a much larger chunk of the Mannheimer Treasure, but in fact only got some crumbs.
 Altough the ones actually received by the Mauritshuis (Van der Neer, Van Mieris) are glorious.
 Both of them deserve a museum label mentioning Mannheimer.

 Menu of Kaldenbach tours